isomerpages/govtech-stp/pages/contactus.md

 <p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">New ticket sales for VTL buses arriving in Singapore from 23 Dec 2021 - <i>insert date</i> will be suspended from 23 Nov 2021, 5pm.
 Travellers may still book tickets for buses arriving in Singapore from <i>insert date plus 1 day</i> onwards.</p>

-<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">All travellers who already hold a ticket for a VTL flight or bus can continue to travel under the VTL, and can continue to apply for a Vaccinated Travel Pass if they do not already have one.</p>
+<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">All travellers who already hold a ticket for a VTL flight or bus can continue to travel under the VTL, and can continue to <a href="" target="_blank">apply for a Vaccinated Travel Pass if they do not already have one</a>.</p>

-<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">Travellers who are unable to secure designated VTL flights or buses to arrive in Singapore, should check the Travelling to Singapore page for alternative Safe Travel Lanes to use to enter Singapore.
+<p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">Travellers who are unable to secure designated VTL flights or buses to arrive in Singapore, should check the <a href="" target="_blank">Travelling to Singapore</a> page for alternative Safe Travel Lanes to use to enter Singapore.
 Prevailing border health measures such as Stay Home Notice will apply.</p>
 </td>
  </tr>
 	 <tr>
   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><b>Errors uploading QR codes to VTL application portal</b></td>
-		   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;">Click Here for solutions to common QR Code upload errors.
+		   <td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8;"><p style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:20px;"><a href="">Click Here</a> for solutions to common QR Code upload errors.
 Some common mistakes reported include:</p>
 <ol style="list-style-type:disc;">
 <li style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">Uploading domestic vaccination certificate instead of international vaccination certificate issued in India or Thailand</li>
 <li style="font-size:18px; line-height:1.4; margin-top:10px; margin-bottom:10px;">For vaccination certificates with one QR code per dose, uploading multiple QR codes in one file instead of uploading one QR Code per file.</li>